LinkageWithGSTE/A-Linkage-With-GSTE-At-Boolean-Level/readme.md

 │   ├── run.fl
 │   ├── run.sh
 │   └── run_opt.fl
-└── yosysBlif2Exlif.py              A tool to convert blif to exlif (required in Forte)
+└── yosysBlif2Exlif.py           //A tool to convert blif to exlif (required in Forte)
 ```